mscheker/gorequest/README.md

 ## Convenience Methods

-There are methods for each different HTTP Verb; these methods are similar to NewRequest() but the method field is set for you:
+There are methods for each different HTTP Verb; the method field is set for you.
+In the PostText, PostJson, PutText and PostJson methods, the Content-Type header is set accordingly:

 * request.Get() - Defaults to method: "GET".
 * request.PostText() - Defaults to method: "POST" and Content-Type: "text/plain".